 3. Install Anti-Virus Software

 Get either Norton Antivirus or BitDefender.
-(Windows or Mac) These are the two top rated anti-virus/malware.
+(Windows or Mac) These are the two top rated anti-virus/anti-malware software.
 A monthly family subscription is very low cost and covers multiple devices.

 4. Install a VPN (Virtual Private Network).